ssbc/handbook.scuttlebutt.nz/guides/cli-first-steps.md

 }
 ```

-That's just a brief introduction to the Scuttlebutt network using the sbot command line tool.
+That's just a brief introduction to the Scuttlebutt network using the `ssb-server` command line tool.
 For more information, check out the [API/CLI reference](https://ssbc.github.io/ssb-server/api.html) and the [Secure Scuttlebutt](https://ssbc.github.io/ssb-db/) protocol overview.